matkv/matkv.dev/content/notes/website-improvements.md

 title: "Website improvements"
 description: "Ideas & plans for content and that I want to add to this website"
+draft: "true"
 ---

+TO-DO
+-> github issues for purely code related things and bugs this page here for more general content I want to add

 Some ideas for content that I want to put on this website: